-The workplace has changed drastically since March of this year.
+The workplace has changed drastically since March 2020.
 In fact, for some businesses, there is no longer a single place in which to perform work, establish connection, reinforce community, and affirm values.
-With this reality, organizations and today’s leaders may find it more difficult to maintain and reinforce their company culture.
+With this reality, organizations and today’s leaders may find it more difficult to maintain and reinforce culture within an organization.

 Through this definition, we can see that culture isn’t limited to the space a team occupies, but the state of mind they collectively hold and the actions they follow.
 Now, more than ever, it’s crucial to nurture that ethos and ensure it is rooted in positivity and productivity.

 As a leader, you have the power to mold and build your team’s mindset, actions, and results through your feedback, coaching, reactions, and positive affirmations of the value drivers you want to instill.
 With this, it is important to remember that positive reinforcement, communication, and affirmation of value are much more effective than criticism.

 The good news is that this can be done anywhere, anytime—and should be!
 (Look for more on that later in the month.)

 When team members are affirmed, they feel valued, which is the gateway for amazing things.

 For one, they’ll feel invigorated.
 As the pandemic slogs on, energy can be one of your organization’s most valuable resources.
 Knowing their work is not just important, but essential, valued, and appreciated can breathe new life into your team members.
 We all struggle with motivation from time to time.
 Your appreciation can be just the boost they need to persevere, perform, and thrive.